fhkhoury/AND_Firebase_mCommerce/README.md

 ## 0 - Project History

+- Septemebt, 13th, 12pm - Fix issue in product list
+    - Now we have brand, price and product miniature pic

 - September 9th, 8:30am - Fill product list from the database
      - "List" screen is now more generic
      - Remove statical data from the app